lkersevan/flappybird/README.md

-# flappybird
+# Flappy Bird
-Flappy Bird game with Python
+Flappy Bird game development with Python and Pygame Enjoy
+=)
+By Leonardo Kersevan